aurelios/apachecamel-demo/README.md

 ```

 OrderMQToHttpSoapRoute
+* Create a Message on ActiveMQ with one the content of the order files.
 ```
 Example of a route using Messaging integration to process data from files and send them to a webservice using http and soap.
 ```